-For strategic leaders of the 21st century primarily concerned with the issues of foreign policy and national security, the international system with which they will be dealing is likely to only partially reflect the traditional international system.
+For strategic leaders of the 21st century primarily concerned with the issues of foreign policy and national security, the international system with which they will be dealing is likely to reflect only partially the traditional international system.
 While the nation-state, first codified by the Treaty of Westphalia in 1648, remains the dominant political body in international politics, its ability to influence events and people is being challenged by an assortment of nonstate actors, failed or failing states, and ungoverned regions.
-This is occurring in combination with the transnational threats posed by terror, the proliferation of weapons of mass destruction (WMD), crime, drugs, pandemics, and environmental degradation, as well as by elements of the system that also have potentially positive impacts such as globalization and the information revolution.
+This is occurring in combination with the transnational threats posed by terror, the proliferation of weapons of mass destruction (WMD), crime, drugs, pandemics, human trafficking, and environmental degradation, as well as by elements of the system that have potentially positive impacts such as globalization and the information revolution.

 The international system refers to the structure of relationships that exist at the international level.
-These include the roles and interaction of both state and nonstate actors, along with international organizations (IOs), multinational corporations (MNC), and nongovernmental organizations (NGOs).
-States make foreign and national security policy against this external environment.
-Opportunities for both conflict and cooperation arise within this framework.
-The international community has tried for years to maintain order and prevent conflict using international institutions like the United Nations (UN) and international legal regimes like the Geneva Conventions.
+These include the roles and interaction of both state and nonstate actors, along with international organizations (IOs), multinational corporations (MNCs), and nongovernmental organizations (NGOs).
+States make foreign and national security policy within and against this external environment.
+Opportunities for both conflict and cooperation arise in the context of this framework.
+The international community has tried for years to maintain order and prevent conflict using international institutions like the United Nations (UN) and international legal regimes like the Geneva Conventions.2

-The international system frames the forces and trends in the global environment; it also frames the workspace of national security policy and strategy makers.
-As they work through the formulation process, with an understanding for the interests and objectives of any actors in a given situation, those involved in the business of policy and strategy making must be able to account for the associated state and nonstate actors present in the international system.
-In addition, it has become particularly important that they be able to assess the competing values associated with the global actors, both state and nonstate, especially in relation to the Global War on Terror (GWOT).
-Also, given the criticality of being able to call upon other nation-states and international or multinational organizations for support, the strategist or policymaker must know which alliances and coalitions are stakeholders in the issue in question.
-Another related element of the international system is the economic condition, as influenced by both the positive and negative components of globalization that helps determine the amount of power actors can wield in the system.
+The international system frames the forces and trends in the global environment; it also frames the workspace of national security policymakers and makers of strategy.
+As they work through the formulation process, with an understanding for the interests and objectives of any actors in a given situation, those involved in the business of making policy and strategy must be able to account for the associated state and nonstate actors present in the international system.
+In addition, it has become particularly important that they be able to assess the competing values associated with the global actors, both state and nonstate, especially in relation to the fight against terrorism.
+Also, given the criticality of being able to call upon other nation-states and international or multinational organizations for support, the strategist and policymaker must know which alliances and coalitions are stakeholders in the issue in question.
+Another related element of the international system is the economic condition, as influenced by both the positive and negative components of globalization, that helps determine the amount of power actors can wield in the system.
 It is also important to be able to identify the international legal tenets and regimes that bear on the situation.
-Finally, the 21st century policy and strategy maker must be able to understand the threats to order in the international system represented by both conventional and transnational entities.
+Finally, the 21st-century maker of policy and strategy must be able to understand the threats to order in the international system represented by both conventional and transnational entities.
 If the policymaker or strategist can accurately assess all these factors, he might be able to determine friends and enemies, threats and opportunities, and capabilities and constraints inherent in the contemporary world.